MmmarRTha/dev_jobs_elixir/README.md

 # Dev Jobs Elixir

 Dev Jobs Elixir is a job board application built with Elixir and Phoenix LiveView.
-It allows developers to find and apply for job listings in the tech industry.
+It allows the CRUD job listings.
+Adding more features in production.